edobelini/Sessa-Lab/Balanced_SET_levels_favor_the_correct_enhancer_repertoire_during_cell_fate_acquisition/README.md

 <!-- Epigenomics -->
 ## Epigenomics
-In this folder the snakemake pipelines, bash and R script used to analyzed all the epigenomic/trascriptomic data (ATAC, ChIP-seq, Hi-C, RNA-seq, scMultiome) are deposited.
+In this folder the snakemake pipelines, bash and R script used to analyzed the epigenomic/trascriptomic data from raw files to intermediate dataset (ATAC, ChIP-seq, Hi-C, RNA-seq, scMultiome), are deposited.
 Within the folder are present:

 * `.sk` files, that contain all rules sequence.